UselessPickles/diamondtel-m92-bluetooth/operating_instructions/README.md

 invalid, you will remain in editing mode.
 From here, you can either continue typing more digits if necessary to make the value valid, or cancel editing and start over.

+### Exiting Programming Mode

+While viewing (not editing) a programming option, press the `END` key.
+The phone will restart with the new programming options applied.

+NOTE: Each change to a programming option is saved immediately.
+There is no way to cancel/exit programming mode without applying the changes you have already made.

 ### Programming Options